This is a basic one-material print that could utilize any printhead (most commonly T3, T4, and T5.)

 - 40mm/s is a good starting point

-And it will open the Wizard automatically if you included that script (otherwise, simply open the Wizard manually).
+Simplify3D should open the Wizard automatically if you included that script (otherwise, simply open the Wizard manually by navigating to the install directory, searching Windows for "Diabase" or "Print Wizard", or finding the Diabase icon on your desktop).
 The Wizard won't do much to the file in this case, but it is useful to become familiar with the screens.
 Here are some key settings:

 - First screen